TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 Property has to be unreferenced after usage.

 Instances will return a :ref:`GError` containing ref:`TCAM_ERROR_NO_DEVICE_OPEN` when the providing device is closed or lost.

-:param self: a TcamPropertyProvider
-:param name: a string pointer, naming the property that shall be set.
-:param err: pointer for error retrieval, may be NULL
-:return: a TcamPropertyBase pointer
-:retval: a valid TcamPropertyBase instance
-:retval: NULL in case of an error.
-Check err.

 .. tabs::

    .. group-tab:: c

+       .. c:function:: GSList* tcam_property_provider_get_tcam_property (TcamPropertyProvider* self, const char* name, GError** err)

+         :param self: :ref:`TcamPropertyProvider` instance that shall be queried
+         :param name: A string pointer, naming the property which instance shall be returned.
+         :param err: A :c:type:`GError` pointer, may be NULL
+         :return: (transfer full): A :ref:`TcamPropertyBase` object.
+         :retval NULL: If an error occurs, NULL will be returned.
+Check err
+         :retval: a valid :ref:`TcamPropertyProvider` instance

       .. code-block:: c